1918 Leaflet - Pyrex Transparent Oven Dishes

 All possible sizes of individual oval & round baking dishes are listed.
-By the early 1920s, Cocottes would be re-named round individual pie dishes, and in the 1940s they were also called round utility dishes.
+By 1920, Cocottes would be re-named round individual pie dishes, and during the 1940s they were called round utility dishes.

 Uncovered Baking Dishes, Pie Plates, Loaf Pans.

 A 201 wide-rimmed pie plate is pictured.
 During 1921 a series of pie plates with this same shape emerged, and the 201 was re-named 209.
-Hexagonal pie plates are called 1203 here, but sometime between 1922 & 1924 their number changed to 200.
+Hexagonal pie plates are called 1203 here, but in 1924 their number changed to 200.
 A 214 loaf pan makes one extra-large loaf.

 Cake Pan, Utility Dishes, Oval & Round Handled Dishes and Custard Cups.

 Only one choice of cake pan was offered, a round 221.
 Another round cake pan with a shallow depth (220) and two square cake pans (809 & 810) became available in 1921.
 Both rectangular utility dish sizes (231 & 232) are present here, but biscuit pans (234 & 235) did not debut until 1921.